 At the end of July 2011 a draft BRAI Bill (Bill No. 54 of 2011) was published by the Ministry of Science and Technology and Earth Sciences.
 The Bill is a remarkable document; because it is drafted in a way that suggests either that no lessons whatsoever had been learnt from the Bt Brinjal or that too many (cynical) lessons had been internalised by the authorities.
 Some explanatory light on those developments may be cast by Gupta’s comment that: “… the regulatory system has sought a balance of authority between concerned governmental actors, with the central axis of conflict being between a proactive Department of Biotechnology under the Ministry of Science and Technology, which aggressively promotes development and adoption of transgenic crops, and a more precautionary Ministry of Environment and Forests.”
 (Gupta, 2011, p 737)

-At the time of writing (March 2012) the position is that, while the Bill was tabled in the summer of 2011, the procedure to debate, amend and decide the Bill has been stalled.
-The Bill has not been withdrawn, but neither has it progressed.
+At the time of writing the position is that, while the Bill was tabled in the summer of 2011, the procedure to debate, amend and decide the Bill has been stalled.
+The Bill has not been withdrawn, but neither has it progressed, although there was a plan to re-table the Bill in April 2013.
 What matters however in this context is its text rather than its legislative progress.
 According to Saldanha & Rao: “…The proposed Bill makes no effort at all to wholistically address a variety of concerns associated with the high risks involved in biotechnology.
 In fact as a legislative effort it brazenly, controversially and questionably proclaims it as a ‘Bill to promote the safe use of modern biotechnology’.”
 (Saldanha & Rao, 2011, p1) The centrepiece of the legislation is the creation of a body to be called the Biotechnology Regulatory Authority of India (or BRAI).
 This institution is portrayed in the Bill in narrowly technocratic terms; it is to be staffed only by scientists, who are to be chosen and managed by a committee of bureaucrats working under the Cabinet Secretary, with no Parliamentary or democratic oversight or accountability.
 (BRAI Bill, 2011, Ch.
 2) Moreover, most of the operational details concerning how risk assessments will be scoped, framed and conducted have been left open-ended and un-resolved, as have details of how policy decisions are to be reached; the processes by which they might be decided remain obscure and consequently unaccountable.

 The Bill proposes that the BRAI body will have responsibility for all regulatory decisions, rather than merely for providing scientific advice to policy-makers.
 The Bill proposes that scientists, and scientists alone, should decide to authorise biotechnological crops, with ministerial responsibilities confined to appointing scientists to the BRAI and ensuring that BRAI’s decisions are implemented.
 Members of the BRAI, and especially those named as Chief Regulatory Officers, must undertake to keep the data, by reference to which they reach their decisions, confidential and secret.
 (BRAI, 2011, Ch V, para 21.5, and para 28(1)) The BRAI may release some of the data, but only if it is satisfied that: “…the public interest outweighs the disclosure of commercially confidential information…” (BRAI, 2011,Ch.
 V, para 28(2)) That suggests that the BRAI will decide its own risk assessment policy, to which the BRAI Bill makes no direct reference.
 It could mean that policy decisions will masquerade as if they were scientific and un-contestable, when in practice they will be non-scientific and potentially very controversial.